 Posted on 18th of February, 2010 by Lévana

 I trust you should have no trouble whatsoever finding dozens of delicious minestrone recipes, made the loving unhurried way.
-My idea for this quick and incredibly satisfying version of the classic was: How can I play with the same ingredients and get a great soup in a fraction of the time, ans as always, all natural?
+My idea for this quick and incredibly satisfying version of the classic minestrone was: How can I play with the same ingredients and still get a great minestrone in a fraction of the time, and as always, all natural?
 The answer is: the fabulous selection of unprocessed frozen vegetables available in supermarkets, and dry herbs (although if you do have fresh basil, it would be really nice) makes for a wonderful minestrone.
 This soup requires no prep work at all.
 Please note the optional grains I have suggested cook quickly and need no soaking, to keep up with the brief cooking time of the soup.

 3 quarts (12 cups) water

 3 pounds of any frozen cut vegetables: Short and sweet selection: cauliflower, broccoli, string beans, zucchini, turnips, onions, corn, peas, carrots, okra, spinach, kale, lima beans, edemame, pidgeon peas, etc….

 1/2 cup of steel cut oats, red lentils, barley or spelt flakes

 1/3 cup olive oil